Angry Dawgs: No. 3 Georgia beats No. 2 Michigan 34-11 in CFP

 UP NEXT

 Georgia: The Bulldogs will face Alabama for the second time in the CFP title game.
-The Bulldogs have lost seven straight against the Tide, including the 2017 championship game in overtime.
+The Bulldogs have lost seven straight overall meetings against the Tide, including the 2017 CFP championship in overtime.

 Michigan: The Wolverines open the 2022 season at home against Colorado State.